-Environmental responsibility is a big part of the corporate image of Hewlett-Packard Co., and that policy extends deep into the company's global\\\\\\.

-Its Corporate Social Responsibility (CSR) program covers everything from procurement to product content, suppliers, manufacturing, logistics and

-In taking a green approach to supply chain management, HP considers the full lifecycle of its products.
-A list of general specifications details all \\\\\ that are either bad for the environment or banned outright, says Bonnie Nixon Gardiner, global program manager of supply chain social and \\\\\\ responsibility.
+Environmental responsibility is a big part of the corporate image of Hewlett-Packard Co., and that policy extends deep into the company's global .
+Its Corporate Social Responsibility (CSR) program covers everything from procurement to product content, suppliers, manufacturing, logistics and In taking a green approach to supply chain management, HP considers the full lifecycle of its products.
+A list of general specifications details all that are either bad for the environment or banned outright, says Bonnie Nixon Gardiner, global program manager of supply chain social and responsibility.
 "We make sure that every supplier in our supply chain gets a copy of that and is adhering to it," she says.
 "That's non-negotiable."
 HP has already rid itself of substances, including lead, that are banned by Waste Electrical and Electronic Equipment (WEEE), and begun recycling in line with the EU's Return of Hazardous Substances (RoHS) directive.
-By the end of 2007, the company will have recycled a billion pounds of \\\\\\, according to Gilles Bouchard, executive vice president of global operations.
-Speaking at a recent forum of AMR Research Inc., he said HP adheres to the Electronic Industry Code of Conduct (EICC) for promoting environmentally responsible manufacturing, along with worker health and safety.
+By the end of 2007, the company will have recycled a billion pounds of , according to Gilles Bouchard, executive vice president of global operations.
+Speaking at a recent forum of AMR Research Inc., he said HP adheres to the Electronic Industry Code of

 HP is slashing overall energy consumption by consolidating 85 data centres into just three, Gardiner says.
 It is also pushing a new video-conferencing technology known as Halo, to cut down on employee travel.
 But other efforts relate more directly to supply chain management.
 The Green Cargo program encourages the greater use of ocean transportation over air, while urging HP's carriers to operate in a more energy-conscious manner.

-Distribution facilities are becoming more efficient as well.
-A major program to \\\\\ and squeeze more product onto a pallet has already yielded big results.
-In 2003, for a stand-alone camera, HP utilized 396 grams of packaging and fit 200 units on a pallet, Gardiner says.
-In 2004, packaging shrank to 339 grams and HP got 300 on a \\\\\.
-Most recently, it has cut packaging down to 164 grams and managed to stuff 720 on a pallet.
-Shipping costs have come down accordingly.
+Conduct (EICC) for promoting environmentally responsible manufacturing, along

 Some of HP's green efforts yield immediate savings, but others cost money up front.
 Gardiner says the company doesn't dictate terms to suppliers.
 Instead, HP works closely with suppliers to implement green measures, often sharing the burden of investment.

 It's not as though either party had a choice.
-Government regulations on hazardous materials, \\\\\ and other environmental factors are getting stricter all the time.
+Government regulations on hazardous materials, and other environmental factors are getting stricter all the time.
 But HP is also listening to its customers, who are becoming increasingly aware of their own impact on the environment.
 Last year, the company received more than \$1bn worth of orders that were accompanied by specific conditions relating to environmental protection.
 "Customers were asking all sorts of questions, about everything from manufacturing to end of life," Gardiner says.
 She expects such conditional orders to double next year, then peak at around \$6bn per year.